-He adds, “I work with a number of different people in the ecosystem, but the three most important gatekeepers are the Manager of the band, Publicist of the band, or Promoter of the club.
+He adds, “I work with a number of different people in the ecosystem, but the three most important gatekeepers are the Manager of the band, Publicist of the band, Promoter of the club or even Celebrity Bodyguard.
 These are the people who can provide you with the credentials you need to shoot bands.”

 Experience & Skills